vilmibm/gh-ext-dol/workshop.md

 - your Go code is compiled for you
 - each target platform gets a binary uploaded as a release asset

+These steps are performed by the GitHub Action [gh-extension-precompile](https://github.com/cli/gh-extension-precompile).

 To see an example release, check out my [gh-ask repository](https://github.com/vilmibm/gh-ask/releases/latest).

 It is the existence of a release like this -- complete with binary assets -- that `gh` looks for when you run `gh ext install`.